-Alex came specifically to web design in early 1998 at a time when the only web design companies were to be found within established Advertising Agencies.
+Alex came specifically to Digital Marketing in early 1998 at a time when the only "web design" companies were to be found within established Advertising Agencies; web design as such was still a barely understood concept - especially on a corporate level.

 What seemed like a good wheeze (and a convenient and quick way to propagate pictures taken on his spangley new digital camera amongst his Internationally-dispersed family) quickly developed into a viable business proposition; "If these website thingies are so useful surely companies will want one of their own..?"
 From this innocent proposition has grown a web and print graphic design consultancy of global repute - a business of which he is justly proud.

-Alex's most passionate interests include Motor Racing (Alex raced for a short time in 1986 and 1987 in Formula Ford and Formula First before parking his shiny racing car in an inappropriately violent manner half way down the main straight at Brands Hatch), Boxing (which he is delighted never to have participated in), Music (Alex is hysterically tone-deaf - but loves attending live gigs), Movies, Manchester United (and no, he's not from Manchester...), Skiing (he is acutely embarrassed that his dear brother Jack is so obsessed with the wretched nonsense that is Snowboarding), his 3 cats, beautiful son... and everything his wife, Mimi, has to say to him... at any time of day or night...
+Alex's most passionate interests include Motor Racing (Alex raced for a short time in 1986 and 1987), Boxing (which he is delighted never to have participated in), Music (Alex is hysterically tone-deaf - but loves attending live gigs), Movies, Manchester United (and no, he's not from Manchester), Skiing (he is acutely embarrassed that his dear brother Jack is so obsessed with the wretched nonsense that is Snowboarding), his cats, two beautiful sons & wife, Miriam.